Admission Control and Query Queuing

 For details about all the Llama configuration settings, see Llama Default Configuration.

-See Examples of Admission Control Configurations for sample configuration files for admission control using multiple resource pools, without Cloudera Manager.
+See Example Admission Control Configurations Using Configuration Files for sample configuration files for admission control using multiple resource pools, without Cloudera Manager.

 Examples of Admission Control Configurations